Graduate

 • Medieval France

-Graduate students who so desire and are qualified are encouraged to apply for a Graduate Teaching Assistantship.
-This position provides a tuition waiver, a stipend, and the option for health insurance coverage.
-GAs receive expert training while they teach their own classes of elementary and sometimes intermediate French under the supervision of a faculty member.
+Graduate students who so desire and are qualified are encouraged to apply for a Graduate Assistantship/Teaching Assistantship.
+This position provides a generous tuition waiver and allows them to teach elementary French under the supervision of a professional classroom instructor.
+Refer to the Cost of Attendance links for more information.

 Applications for a Teaching Assistantship are considered by the graduate director after admission to the program.